evinbg/Edge-Detection/README.md

 ## What it does
 This program does matrix operations on the image using both 3x3 and 5x5 sobel operators to generate a gradient magnitude image. <br><br>
-This gradient magnitude image is then used to perform an algorithm that detects the edges of the image within a certain threshold.
+This gradient magnitude image is then used to perform an algorithm that detects the edges of the image within a certain threshold. <br>
+Executing the code will produce 4 raw image files: 3x3 gradient magnitude, 5x5 gradient magnitude, 3x3 detected edges, 5x5 detected edges

 ## Execution
 Before executing the program, you must make sure that you have a raw image file named "image.raw" in <br>